nebulosa2007/linux-ck-autobuild/README.md

 The minimum options you'll have to modify will be the SUBARCH (the micro architectures you want to build) and probably the BUILD_DIR, which sets the location where the builds take place (don't worry, you don't have to download anything yourself).
 SUBARCH also can be modify by ``linux-ck-autobuild -a``

+Profiles:
+Use ``linux-ck-autobuild -n mypc1`` to add a new profile, then uncomment/edit desired parameters which should be differ from default profile.
+After editing you should write name of profile on desired order of compiling - ``linux-ck-autobuild -c``, then edit: ``PROFILES=( mypc1 linux-ck-autobuild )``

 If you want to fully automate the build script you can enable the daemon by running:

 ``sudo systemctl enable linux-ck-autobuild@$USER.timer``

-The configuration can be accessed at any time by running ``linux-ck-autobuild -c`` from a command line.
+The configuration can be accessed at any time by running ``linux-ck-autobuild -c [profile_name]`` from a command line.